iptc/newsinjson/README.md

 ---------------

-In the `generator` folder is the source code to the ninjs generator, a user-facing tool to generate sample ninjs files,  which is hosted at https://www.iptc.org/std/ninjs/generator/.
+In the `generator` folder is the source code to the ninjs generator, a user-facing tool to generate sample ninjs files of either 1.3 or 2.0 version,  which is hosted at https://www.iptc.org/std/ninjs/generator/.